Best paint color for media room (Full Guide)

 Use neutral colors

-While brown and gray are part of the neutral colors palette, you can use light variations of them and not just dark colors.
+While brown and gray are part of the neutral color palette, you can use light variations, not just dark colors.
 You can also use neutral colors: white, beige, pink, blue, green, and cream.
 Don’t forget you can mix 2 colors to create new shades and tones!

 best paint color for media room - neutral colors